taislin/frogz/README.md

 ### 3. `index.eta` (Regenerated with Inbox Link)

-This updates the main FROGZ homepage to include a prominent link to the new Anti-Email Inbox service.
+This updates the main FROGZ homepage to include a prominent link to the new FrogPost service.

 ```html
 <!DOCTYPE html>